Farewe/invacost/Readme.md

 the quadratic model are not\!
 So we should exclude this model from further analysis.

-Looking at robust regressions, coefficients seem significant for both linear and quadratic terms, and the model outputs also indicate us that some outliers were found in both cases (their weight was set to zero).
+Looking at robust regressions, coefficients seem significant for linear terms, whereas they could not be calculated for quadratic terms in our example.
+The model outputs also indicate us that some outliers were found in both cases (their weight was set to zero).
 This is useful if your dataset has a lot of outliers\!

 The GAM output states that both the mean and sd model were significant.
 It is more difficult to interpret GAMs solely based on this output, and